charityyoungblood/StatisticsAndProbability/HistogramShape.md

   - The center of the distribution is it's midpoint, this is the value that divides the distribution so that approximately half of the observations take smaller values and approximately half of the distributions take larger values

 11. Spread (also called variability)
-  - The "Spread" can be described by the approximate range covered by the data
+  - The "Spread" can be described by the approximate range (range is the distance between the lowest and highest values) covered by the data
   - From looking at the Histogram we can approximate the smallest observation (min) and the largest observation (max), and thus approximate the range
+  - To calculate the range we subtract the "max" and "min" values